TwoBitMachines/FlareEngineDocs/source/worldManager/sceneManagement.rst

 ++++++++++++++++
 .. complete!
 Transition from the current scene to the next scene with ease.
 The scene manager loads the specified scene and controls the screen transitions, if any.
-The system comes equipped with plenty and ready to use screen transitions, which can be found in the AssetsFolder/Transitions/Prefabs folder.
+The system comes equipped with plenty and ready to use **Screen Transitions**, which can be found in the AssetsFolder/Transitions/Prefabs folder.
 Simply drag the necessary prefabs into the Hierarchy and set their reference in the **ManageScenes** component.